BobRazowsky/coinbaseTicker/README.md

 * Popup with spotrate, buy and sell prices.
 * Price charts for last hour, day, week, month or year (not available for all currencies)
 * Live update on icon with customizable delay and color changes
-* Set "up" and "low" notifications with sound
+* Set "up" and "low" notifications with sound (only on Google Chrome)

 ![alt tag](https://raw.githubusercontent.com/BobRazowsky/coinbaseTicker/master/img/screenshot.png)